peteroupc/peteroupc.github.io/approxtheory.md

 ## Probabilistic Interpretations of Linear Operators

-The Bernstein polynomials were invented to prove a result that any continuous function on a closed interval can be approximated as well as desired by polynomials.
-The original proof from 1912 used probability theory.
-In a series of papers, Adell and De la Cal use probability theory to interpret a number of linear operators in addition to those polynomials: (Adell and De la Cal 1996)[^43], (Adell and De la Cal 1995)[^44].
+The Bernstein polynomials featured in a proof in 1912 of the result that any continuous function on a closed interval can be approximated as well as desired by polynomials (Bernstein 1912)[^47].
+That proof used probability theory.
+In a series of papers, Adell and De la Cal use probability theory to interpret a number of linear operators in addition to those polynomials (Adell and De la Cal 1996[^43], 1995[^44]).

 <a id=License></a>